I6: From dust to planets

 Regarding extraterrrestrial dunes, we continued our effort to export our knowledge of terrestrial dune and desert dynamics to constrain the nature, origin and evolution of Mars and Titan dunes, and to better characterize Mars and Titan climates and soils.

-We report, for the first time the detection of dust storm events of Titan (Rodriguez et al., under review in Nature Geoscience).
+We report, for the first time the detection of dust storm events of Titan (Rodriguez et al., Nature Geoscience, 2018).
 Occurrences of dust storms, above dune fields, provide for the very first time a direct evidence of the possible actual activity of the underlying dune fields, under current atmospheric conditions (in terms of surface humidity and wind strength).

-Finally, with the aim to take advantage of this LabEx project to collaborate more closely with the members of the present WP working on a different THEME, we very recently developed experiments and projects using the INSIGHT instrumentation (robotic arm, cameras and meteorological package) with THEME 2 investigators to study the properties of the Martian regolith and its response to wind forcing.
-We also intend to monitor impact craters nearby the landing site of INSIGHT and help the interpretation of the related seismic detection in terms of regolith and near-surface material properties.
-All these investigations are coordinated with colleagues of the THEME 2 and officially participate to the science activities of the INSIGHT Science Operation, Surface and Atmospheric Working Groups (Golombek et al., Spiga et al., Daubar et al., in preparation).
+Finally, with the aim to take advantage of this LabEx project to collaborate more closely with the members of the present WP working on a different THEME, we very recently developed experiments and projects using the InSight instrumentation (robotic arm, cameras and meteorological package) with THEME 2 investigators to study the properties of the Martian regolith and its response to wind forcing.
+We also intend to monitor impact craters nearby the landing site of InSight and help the interpretation of the related seismic detection in terms of regolith and crustal material properties.
+All these investigations are coordinated with colleagues of the THEME 2 and we officially participate to the science activities of the InSight Science Operation, Surface and Atmospheric Working Groups (Golombek et al., SSR, 2018; Spiga et al., SSR, 2018; Daubar et al., in review in SSR).

 Baillié K., Charnoz S., Time Evolution of a Viscous Protoplanetary Disk with a Free Geometry: Toward a More Self-consistent Picture.
 2014.
 Apj 786, id.35